 External write access to shared data variables is sometimes restricted.
-The Scale threads and Setup maintain write access to any variable, but access to Setup itself may be restricted by the Legal For Trade jumper.
-If the Legal For Trade jumper is installed, any shared data variables listed as "External Read Only" cannot be written to by external agencies.
+The Scale threads and Setup maintain write access to any variable, but access to Setup itself may be restricted by the Legal-for-Trade jumper.
+If the Legal-for-Trade jumper is installed, any shared data variables listed, as "External Read Only" cannot be written to by external agencies.
 If the Legal For Trade jumper is removed, there are no external write access restrictions.
 Access restrictions are enforced on a whole block basis only.
+Note: Dipswitch 1 must be on for setup to be entered.

-See the JAGUAR/JAGXTREME Operating Environment and Shared Data and the Shared Data Types sections in Chapter 1 for more information.
+See the JAGXTREME Operating Environment and Shared Data and the Shared Data Types sections in Chapter 1 for more information.